jboynyc/textnets/CONTRIBUTING.rst

 If you are reporting a bug, please include:

 * Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
+* Any details about your local setup that might be helpful in troubleshooting, particularly how you installed the package.
 * Detailed steps to reproduce the bug.

 Fix Bugs